 When… your child has already been taken to another country

 In the event that the situation has gone one step further and the other parent has already taken the child to another country without your permission, the remedy may lie with The Hague Convention on the Civil Aspects of International Child Abduction 1980.

-The Hague Convention is a treaty between Australia and a number of other countries which aims to secure the prompt return of children wrongfully taken to a signatory country and to ensure that rights of custody and access under the law of a signatory country are respected and meaningful in other signatory countries.
+strong>The Hague Convention is a treaty between Australia and a number of other countries which aims to secure the prompt return of children wrongfully taken to a signatory country and to ensure that rights of custody and access under the law of a signatory country are respected and meaningful in other signatory countries.
 For a complete list of the countries that are signatories to the Hague Convention, click here.

 To submit an application under the Hague Convention your situation must satisfy the following criteria:

 - Your child must be under 16 years old;

 - You must have “rights of custody” in relation to the child;

 - You must have been exercising your rights of custody at the time your child was wrongfully removed from Australia;

 - Your child must have been a habitual resident in Australia immediately before your child was wrongfully removed from Australia;